 Multiple spotlights are fitted onto a track on the ceiling.
 The lights can be moved and pointed in different directions, making it possible to light up a large area from one light fitting on the ceiling.

 All homes will have the wiring for ceiling lights already in place.
-Wall lights require wiring, which runs inside the wall either chased out or behind plasterboard.
-If your home hasn’t currently got wall lights, it’s best to install them before decorating.
+Wall lights require wiring, which runs inside the wall, either chased out or behind the plasterboard.
+If your home doesn’t have wall lights, it’s best to install them before decorating.